nodeshift-archived/license-reporter/README.md

 Options:
-  --version               Show version number                          [boolean] --file                  file to store the license information in      [string] --all                   will list all production licenses for all modules
+  --version               Show version number                          [boolean] --all                   will list all production licenses for all modules
                                                                 [default: false]
   --ignore-version-range  will list all licenses from declared package.json
-                          dependencies ignoring version range   [default: false] --silent                hides the console output              [default: false] --html                  outputs the license in html format to license.html [default: false] --css                   css file to apply style on html report [default: "license-reporter/lib/resources/licenses.css"] --unified-list          will use the default unified list containing licenses approved or not                       [default: false] --merge                 merge license.xml files               [default: false] --merge-product-name    the name the product which the license.xml are part of [default: false]
+                          dependencies ignoring version range   [default: false] --silent                hides the console output              [default: false] --xml                   xml file to store the license information in  [string] --json                  json file to store the license information in [string] --yaml                  yaml file to store the license information in [string] --html                  outputs the license in html format to license.html [default: false] --css                   css file to apply style on html report [default: "license-reporter/lib/resources/licenses.css"] --unified-list          will use the default unified list containing licenses approved or not                              [default:
+          "license-reporter/lib/resources/default-unified-list.json"]
+  --merge                 merge license.xml files               [default: false] --merge-product-name    the name the product which the license.xml are part of
+                                                                [default: false]